 Fussie Cat Information

 Fussie Cat products are produced by Pets Global Inc, which is a US company based in California.
-It is not clear where Pets Global Inc produces the food or if they use a 3rd party manufacturing facility.
+Fussie Cat owns several other pet food brands, including Zignature, Inception Pet Foods, and Essence Pet Foods.

-Fussie Cat recipes are widely available from physical pet food stores across the United States as well as the large online pet food websites such as Chewy and PetFlow.
+If you are looking to get your hands on Fussie Cat recipes, they are widely available for purchase from physical pet food stores across the United States as well as the large online pet food websites such as Chewy and PetFlow.

 Fussie Cat Product Range

-Fussie Cat has a large product range of cat food recipes.
-This range includes both dry cat food and wet/canned cat food.
+Fussie Cat has a large product range of cat food recipes which is similar to in size to its competitors.
+This range includes both of the most common forms of cat food which is dry cat food and wet/canned cat food.

 The dry cat food range from Fussie Cat is much smaller than the wet/canned range and only consists of five recipes.

-Fussie Cat does not produce recipes specifically designed for kittens or senior cats, but their products are suitable for all ages.
+Some may note that Fussie Cat does not produce recipes specifically designed for kittens or senior cats, but the brand will argue that their products are suitable for all ages and so these niche recipes are not required.

 Fussie Cat Nutrition

-The nutrition offered by Fussie Cat recipes is above-average when compared to other cat food brands.
+The nutrition offered by Fussie Cat recipes varies somewhat but is generally above-average when compared to other cat food brands.

 This above-average nutrition consists of above-average proportions of protein and fat and below-average proportions of carbohydrates.